RajaaBoulassouak/checks-for-understanding/module-2/backend/week_three.md

 ### Week 3 Questions

-1. What is the entry at the command line to create a new rails app?
+1. What is the entry at the command line to create a new rails app? rails new new_project -T -d="postgresql" --skip-spring --skip-turbolinks

 2. What do Models generally inherit from in rails?
+  Models inherit from ApplicationRecord which inherits from ActiveRecord::Base

 3. What do Controllers generally inherit from in a rails project?
+  Controllers inherit from ApplicationController which inherits from ActionController::Base

 4. How would I create a route if I wanted to see a specific horse in my routes file assuming I'm sticking to standard conventions and that I didn't want other CRUD functionality?
+ In the routes.rb file of the config folder enter: resources :hourses, only:

 5. What rake task is useful when looking at routes, and what information does it give you?

 6. What is an example of a route helper?
 When would you use them?

 7. What's the difference between what `_url` and `_path` return when combined with a routes prefix?

 8. What are strong params and why are they necessary?

 9. What role does `form_for` play in helping us create our forms?

 10. How does `form_for` know where to submit the user's input?

 11. Create a form using a `form_for` helper to create a new `Horse`.

 12. Why do we want to validate our models?

 13. What are the steps of the DNS lookup?

 ### Review Questions